Students today are busy. Really busy.

 They have homework to do, projects to complete, extra classes to attend, and other responsibilities to fulfill.

-It’s no wonder that most students are sleep-deprived, and find it almost impossible to lead a balanced life.
+It’s no wonder that most students are sleep-deprived, and find it hard to lead a balanced life.

 But it doesn’t have to be this way.